All Episodes

 I mean, the surge of federal agents.

-Oh, we don't we don't want the president here.
+Oh, we don't want the president here.

-Um these are Gestapo tactics.
+These are Gestapo tactics.

-Now, you hear the people in the cities like Chicago, New York, Seattle, Portland, and elsewhere begging the president that to please help save lives.
+Now, you hear the people in the cities like Chicago, New York, Seattle, Portland, and elsewhere begging the president to please help save lives.

 Mayor Lightfoot asking Chicago for help.